 Career success shouldn’t be measured solely by how far one is able to climb the organizational ladder, especially when reaching career goals depends on so much more than mere effort.
 In an environment where achievement may rely less on “what you know” than on “who you know,” identifying the right individuals to be part of your knowledge bank and support squad can become crucial.

-Drug developers are under pressure to expand diversity, equity, and inclusion (DEI) in their clinical trials in order to better test the safety and efficacy of potential treatments on wider populations.
-This webinar targets professionals across the clinical trial ecosystem with best practices learned about taking collective action to drive DEI-focused improvements in clinical trials.
+This webinar targets professionals across the clinical trial ecosystem with best practices learned about taking collective action to drive improvements focused on diversity, equity, and inclusion (DEI) issues.
 You will learn about building trust within historically underrepresented racial and ethnic minority communities, making clinical trials inclusive by design, and fostering partnership to address DEI-related issues in an integrated and sustainable manner.